Filipino Rice Farmers: What We Can Learn from their Struggle

 It is a story of tax reforms, import regulations, and a government’s choices and regarding its people.

 Over the past two to three decades, many factors have negatively impacted rice farming in the Philippines.
-These include human negligence, as well as natural disasters.
-However, the industry suffered the most significant hit at the hands of its own government, as a result of a policy allegedly intended to improve conditions for all Filipinos, including rice farmers.
+These include human negligence and natural disasters to name a couple.
+However, the industry suffered the most significant hit at the hands of its own government.
+Filipino government implemented a policy allegedly intended to improve conditions for all Filipinos, including Filipino rice farmers.

-This policy was the Rice Tariffication Law (RTL), which was ratified in February 2019.
-As a result of this law, rice imports that had previously been controlled by quota restrictions were opened up completely, regulated only by an import tariff.
-The stated purpose of this new law was to stop rapid inflation, thus supporting food security for all Filipinos, and not only protecting the smaller group of rice producers.
-Inflation did indeed slow, and it was estimated that the benefits for the general population, in terms of much lower prices for rice, would by far outweigh losses in the rice production sector.
-However, a recent study by the Federation of Free Farmers, an organization created in 1953 to bring about nonviolent reform to support peasants’ rights, revealed that farmers are in a much worse situation now than they were prior to the RTL.
+This policy was the Rice Tariffication Law (RTL).
+They ratified it in February 2019.
+Quota restrictions previously controlled rice imports.
+This law opened up these imports completely and only an import tariff regulated them.
+The government stated that purpose of this new law was to stop rapid inflation.
+The aim was to support food security for all Filipinos, and not only protecting the smaller group of Filipino rice producers.
+Inflation did indeed slow.
+Allegedly, the benefits for the general population, such as lower prices for rice, would by far outweigh losses in the rice production sector.
+However, the Federation of Free Farmers, an organization created in 1953 to bring about nonviolent reform to support peasants’ rights, conducted a study on the matter.
+They revealed that farmers are in a much worse situation now than they were prior to the RTL.

-Under this new rice law, a significant portion of the tariff on rice imports was intended to support the modernization and improvement of local rice farming practices with specialized machinery and other subsidies.
-The idea was to boost production and thus make Filipino farmers more competitive, both locally and internationally.
-Sadly, one year after the implementation of the law, the promised machinery has yet to be delivered, and several other promises remain unfulfilled.
+Under this new rice law, a significant portion of the tariff on rice imports was intended to support the modernization and improvement of local rice farming practices.
+These improvements should have included specialized machinery and other subsidies.
+The idea was to boost production and thus make Filipino rice farmers more competitive, both locally and internationally.
+Sadly, one year after the implementation of the law, the promised machinery has yet to be delivered.
+Several other promises remain unfulfilled as well.

 Is the gradual elimination of local agricultural production going to ensure food security for a rapidly growing population of over 100 million people?